rabroldan/Waypoint/CONTRIBUTING.md

 # Contributing

-First of all, thank you for considering contributing to Waypoint.
+First and foremost, thank you for considering contributing to Waypoint.

-Please follow these guidelines to ensure a smooth and cooperative contribution process.
+Please follow these guidelines to ensure a smooth and collaborative contribution process.

 ## What Can I Contribute?

 Waypoint is a tool for creating a journal using a text file or even converting the text to HTML.
-To contribute, you can consider the following:
+When contributing, you can consider the following:

-- Enhance the program's functionality.
+- Enhancing the program's functionality.
-- Help with existing issues or create new ones.
+- Helping with existing issues or creating new ones.
-- Share your ideas and suggestions.
+- Sharing your ideas and suggestions.
-- Report any bugs you encounter.
+- Reporting any bugs you encounter.
-- Improve documentation, including incomplete or missing sections.
+- Improving documentation, including incomplete or missing sections.

 ## Responsibilities

-When contributing, please make sure that your code runs correctly.
+When contributing, please ensure that your code runs correctly.
 If you plan to make significant changes or enhancements, create issues to discuss and plan the changes.
 Transparent communication is essential for effective collaboration.

 ## Before You Contribute